Richmont Graduate University

 History

 In 1973, a group of Christian mental health professionals who explored integrating Christian faith and professional counseling founded the Atlanta Clinical College.
-After opening a counseling center, they partnered with a major state university to offer advanced professional training and research within a Christian context at what became known as the Religious Consultation and Research Society before being incorporated as the Psychological Studies Institute (PSI).
-The individuals who were initially committed to the founding of PSI included: Dr. William J. Donaldson, Jr. - faculty member at Georgia State University; Dr. Donald G. Miles- CEO of Georgia Mental Health Institute; Dr. John R. Richardson - pastor of Westminster Presbyterian Church and chaplain of the University System of Georgia Board of Regents; and Dr. Paul L. Walker - pastor of Mount Paran Church of God.
+After opening a counseling center, they partnered with Georgia State University a major state university to offer advanced professional training and research within a Christian context at what became known as the Religious Consultation and Research Society before being incorporated as the Psychological Studies Institute (PSI).

-In August of 2000, the Chattanooga Bible Institute merged with the Psychological Studies Institute formalizing a working relationship that had begun in 1997.
-Only three years after the merger in 2003, PSI received accreditation from the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
-In 2008, Psychological Studies Institute changed its name to Richmont Graduate University.
+In August of 2000, Richmont opened a second campus in Chattanooga.
+Three years later, PSI received accreditation from the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+In 2008, Psychological Studies Institute changed its name to Richmont Graduate University and soon after purchased a new Atlanta campus.

-Today, Richmont provides graduate education that prepares compassionate and capable ministers and professional mental health counselors who serve and lead around the globe.
-Richmont's counselors work within behavioral health centers, homeless shelters, addiction rehabilitation facilities, churches, and other community-based programs that serve uninsured/underinsured populations.
+Presently, Richmont's mental health counselors serve around the world, working in private practices, behavioral health centers, homeless shelters, addiction rehabilitation facilities, churches, and other community-based programs that serve disadvantaged populations.

 Program accomplishments